Scheduling and Upcoming Events

 Director, University Singers & Vocal Point

-Jim Henry holds degrees in vocal music education, music theory and music composition, including a Ph.D. in music composition from Washington University.
-He is currently Music Department Chair and the Director of Choral Studies at the University of Missouri-St. Louis, where he conducts the University Singers and Vocal Point.
+Dr. Jim Henry holds degrees in vocal music education, music theory, and music composition, including a Ph.D. in music composition from Washington University.
+He is currently Director of Choral Studies at the University of Missouri - St. Louis, where he conducts University Singers and Vocal Point and teaches courses in Choral Methods, Choral Conducting, and Choral Arranging.
+He was awarded the Missouri’s Governor’s Award for Excellence in Teaching.

 As a composer, Dr. Henry has won awards for his songs and piano pieces.
 He served for three years as composer-in-residence at Central Visual and Performing Arts High School under the aegis of Washington University, the Saint Louis Symphony Orchestra, and the Buder Foundation.
 He was also a music mentor for the “Music, Words, Opera” educational program sponsored by Opera Theatre of St. Louis.

-Dr. Henry travels the world as a guest conductor, coach, and lecturer.
-He is a contributing author for the Encyclopedia of American Gospel Music and the Grove Dictionary of American Music.
-He has won several awards including the Missouri Governor’s Award for Excellence in Teaching.
+Dr. Henry has conducted numerous district and state honors choirs and has traveled the world as a conductor, coach, and lecturer.
+He will make his Carnegie Hall conducting debut in June.
+Dr. Henry is a contributing author for the Encyclopedia of American Gospel Music and the Grove Dictionary of American Music.
+He has won several awards for his singing, composing, and teaching, including the Missouri Governor’s Award for Excellence in Teaching and the National Association for Music Education’s prestigious “Stand for Music” award for his work on behalf of music education.